lambdaclass/concrete/ROADMAP.md

 ### Task R-0415

 **Objective:** Add the Phase 20 validation artifact: one pressure-test sketch, expected report, and decision record for every research-gated extension (concurrency, atomics/memory model, typestate, arena allocation, WCET, binary-format DSLs, hardware capability mapping, Miri-style interpreter, sized evaluator, persistent rewrite state, row effects, generational dynamic fallback, compiler self-verification, and Datalog-style relational facts).
 No research item graduates unless its forcing example, report shape, evidence class, and rejection or pull-forward criteria are recorded.

+### Task R-0446

+**Objective:** Generate the operation-semantics/trap inventory rather than hand-maintaining it, and extend its consumer set.

+R-0005 removed the recurrence mechanism for bug 053: `IntArith` now answers whether and how an operation traps, for the unary family as it already did for the binary one, and folding, DCE, the interpreter and EmitSSA read that one answer (`scripts/tests/check_trap_inventory.sh`, mutations #25-#27).
+QBE reaches the same checked helpers through EmitSSA.

+What R-0005 asked for and did not build is the *generated* form.
+Two consumers remain outside the inventory entirely: **fuzz generation**, which would emit trapping cases per constructor and is the thing that would surface the next trapping operation without an audit, and the **capability matrix**.
+A hand-written inventory still requires someone to remember to extend it when a constructor is added; a generated one does not, and generation is what makes the consumer list checkable rather than conventional.

+Gate: a new trapping constructor added to the inventory must appear in generated fuzz cases without editing the generator, and every declared consumer must be shown to read the generated artifact rather than a local copy.